loomio/loomio-docs/en/src/user_manual/threads/navigating_threads/index.md

 ### Print

 In the thread menu click on the 3 dots menu (**⋯**) and choose **Print**.

+A page suitable for print is generated.

-Then use your browser's ability to "save to pdf", or copy and paste it into the file or repository of your choosing.
+To save as a file, use your browser's ability to "save to pdf", or copy and paste it into a file or repository of your choosing.

 ![](thread_print_thread.png)